kalekundert/bind_dna/notebook/20190723_confirm_cis_display_with_fluorescent_protein/confirm_cis_display_with_fluorescent_protein.rst

   ribosome is not the cause of the shift.
 Therefore it must be the polymerase, as no shift is seen for the shuffled T7 control.

+- It's interesting that shuffling oriR seems to release the DNA even when it isn't translated (p58 vs. p56).
+I wonder if this indicates that the shuffled sequence doesn't hold onto the polymerase while the unshuffled sequence does.
+  For example, maybe oriR naturally stalls RNAP, but when oriR is shuffled, RNAP makes it all the way to the end and is released either by the T7 terminator or the end of the DNA.

+  There's not really any evidence that repA is binding to oriR, because shuffling oriR doesn't change the distribution of mWasabi.

+- Shuffling the CIS element causes about half of the DNA to be freed when repA is not expressed, but

+- In this experiment, the shuffled CIS constructs free different amount of template depending on whether repA is expressed.
+This difference could be interesting, but since the same constructs don't exhibit this behavior in the 2019/10/03 experiment, I don't want to read anything into it.

-- RNAP appears to get stalled in the oriR sequence.
-This is inconsistent with reports that the CIS element acts to pause the RNAP [Odegrip2004]_ [Praszkier1999]_ [Praszkier2000]_.
+- The CIS element has been repeatedly characterized as acting to pause RNAP [Odegrip2004]_ [Praszkier1999]_ [Praszkier2000]_.
 More specifically, [Masai1988]_ details how the CIS sequence contains a Rho-dependent terminator.
 The specific requirements of these terminators is unclear, but they are generally understood to comprise an 80-100 bp C-rich region (the "rho utilization site", RUT) followed by a transcriptional pause site.
 Rho factor (which is a helicase) binds in the C-rich region of the transcribed ssRNA and eventually displaces RNAP.

   I used [DiSalvo2019]_ to search for putative rho-dependent terminators in the CIS region.
 Despite the simplistic nature of this algorithm, I found a